AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 Devs who started to use RSCs discovered that there was duplicated data being passed to this function in <code>script</code> tags at the bottom of their pages.
 Some asked why it was there and if it could be turned off.

 What is this doubled data?
 You guessed it.
 The Payload!
-Those function calls were streamed in pass the Payload data ultimately to React to create the Virtual DOM.
+Those function calls that were streamed in ultimately pass that Payload data to React to create the Virtual DOM.
 This is shocking *if you don't understand how all this works*.

 The issue is that it increases bandwidth usage, which many were complaining about.
 You're sending more data across the network.